Saint-Martin-Vésubie: Recent times

 The local gendarmerie commander, Maréchal des logis-chef Landry Mangon and his wife Adrienne took under protection a one year old Jewish child named Jean-Claude Dreymann and another officer Joseph Fougere and his wife Yvonne took the child's five-year-old sister Cecile and presented them as their children during the Gestapo's round-up of Jews and thereby saved their lives.
 For this noble act and the risks they took on their lives and their families to save Jews, the families of the officers were recognised as Righteous among the Nations at a ceremony that was conducted at the town hall on 5 September 2010.

-The village was hit heavily by Storm Alex in October 2020.
+The village was severely damaged by Storm Alex in October 2020.

 Media

 Saint-Martin features in the first scenes of Wandering Star, the novel by J. M. G. Le Clézio.